Bone Marrow Transplant / Stem Cell Transplant Program

 High rate of donor matches

 We are able to find a donor for most patients needing stem cell transplantation.
 If a perfect match is unavailable, we are able to perform cord blood transplants or use donors other than perfectly matched siblings, such as parents.
-Through this development, the Cancer Center can offer potentially curative bone marrow transplants to an increasing number of patients by using alternative bone marrow donors.
+Through this development, our Center can offer potentially curative bone marrow transplants to an increasing number of patients by using alternative bone marrow donors.
 One of our main goals is to consistently expand our donor pool in order to provide patients the best possible transplantation options.